Dr Sarah Kennedy, Downing

 You can see her talk 'Elisabeth Frink: Touching Magic' at AFTERLIFE: A Symposium on the Life and Work of DAME ELISABETH FRINK (2018) here.

-She is currently working on a variety of creative projects as well as an academic monograph tentatively titled The Self Made Strange: Landscape and Self-Estrangement in Postwar Lyric Poetry.
-This study explores metaphor as the active principle underlying the processes of transmission and assimilation (as well as the vertical pressure of literary influence) that generate creative and ethical tensions within the lyrical selfhood of three exemplary mid-century poets: Seamus Heaney, Elizabeth Bishop and Judith Wright.
+A further project is tentatively titled The Self Made Strange: Landscape and Self-Estrangement in Postwar Lyric Poetry.
+This study explores metaphors of place as the key to the processes of transmission and assimilation (as well as the vertical pressure of literary influence) that generate creative and ethical tensions within the lyrical selfhood of a collection of exemplary mid-century poets.

 Research Interests

-Twentieth-century and contemporary Anglophone poetry, early and high modernism, metaphor, narrative in film and prose fiction, nature-writing, vibrant materialism, and ecopoetics, the pelagic imaginary, the energy unconscious, trauma, literary motherhood, the uncanny, literary self-conception, originality, and allusion.
+Twentieth-century and contemporary Anglophone poetry, early and high modernism, metaphor, narrative in film and prose fiction, nature-writing, vibrant materialism, and ecopoetics, the pelagic imaginary, the energy unconscious, trauma, literary motherhood, the uncanny, folklore, neopaganism and the new weird/wyrd, literary self-conception, originality, and allusion.
 She is especially intrigued by questions of poetic influence and the literary afterlives of poets.
 She is also interested in the postcolonial literatures of the Pacific, including Aotearoa/New Zealand and Australia, and in trans-regional encounters between these literatures and modernist diasporas.

 Areas of Graduate Supervision